Tire Sidewall Damage: How Much Damage Is Too Much?

 You could put the spare wheel on (safely) and drive to a nearby tire shop, as detailed in the above examples.
 This is a fantastic option.

-You could also opt for a mobile tire changer.
+You could also opt for a portable tire changer.
 Look for local businesses or national chains that come to your home (or anywhere) and change your tire on the spot.

-This means you won’t have to drive anywhere and is possibly the best option.
+This means you won’t have to drive anywhere and is arguably the optimal option.
 The main disadvantage is that you might have to wait a day or two before getting a new tire.

 The technician will recommend changing both tires across the axle.
 This is important for several reasons, such as: